milinddethe15/microservices-demo-aws/README.md

 # Microservices Demo on AWS (EKS + Terraform + CI)

-This project deploys the **Online Boutique microservices application** to **AWS using Terraform, EKS, and Kubernetes**.
-It is designed to showcase cloud-native architecture, infrastructure automation, CI/CD, and platform engineering practices.
+This project deploys the **[Online Boutique microservices application](https://github.com/GoogleCloudPlatform/microservices-demo/)** to **AWS using Terraform**.
+It is designed to showcase cloud-native architecture, infrastructure automation, CI/CD and platform engineering practices.

-## 🚀 What this project demonstrates
+## What this project demonstrates

 - **Microservices architecture** (multiple independent services)
 - **AWS infrastructure** provisioned with **Terraform**